-Motor vehicle licence fees (often called registration fees) are paid by motor vehicle owners (who use their vehicles on public roads) either every three, six or 12 months.
+Motor vehicle registrations are paid by motor vehicle owners (who use their vehicles on public roads) either every three, six or 12 months.

-The cost of licensing a motor vehicle consists of a licence fee, a compulsory third party insurance premium, a plate fee1 and a recording fee.
+The cost of licensing a motor vehicle consists of a registration fee, a compulsory third party insurance premium, a plate fee1 and a recording fee.
 These fees are collected by the Department of Transport under the Road Traffic (Vehicles) Act 2012.

-Current Licence Fees
+Current Registration Fees

-For light vehicles (gross weight of 4.5 tonnes or less), the licence fee comprises a fixed fee component of \$13.20, reduced to \$6.60 for a licence granted or renewed for 12 months, plus a variable component, which is currently \$23.64 per 100 kg of tare (unladen) weight (or part thereof) to a maximum of \$496.
+For light vehicles (gross weight of 4.5 tonnes or less), the registration fee comprises a fixed fee component of \$13.20, reduced to \$6.60 for a licence granted or renewed for 12 months, plus a variable component, which is currently \$23.64 per 100 kg of tare (unladen) weight (or part thereof) to a maximum of \$496.

-From 2019-20, the licence fee payable on a 2019 4-cylinder Toyota Camry SL Auto (on the basis of 1,525 kg tare weight) is \$384.84.
-A recording fee of \$10.30 is payable in addition to the licence fee.
+In 2020-21, the registration fee payable on a 2020 4-cylinder Toyota Camry SL Auto 2494cc (on the basis of 1,525 kg tare weight) is \$384.84.
+A recording fee of \$10.30 is payable in addition to the registration fee.
 In previous years this recording fee has been classified as a tax but it is now classified as a fee for service.

-For heavy vehicles (gross weight of more than 4.5 tonnes), Western Australia adopted the national uniform licence fee regime from 1 July 1996.
+For heavy vehicles (gross weight of more than 4.5 tonnes), Western Australia adopted the national uniform registration fee regime from 1 July 1996.
 The licence fee for these vehicles is determined by the number of axles, the gross weight of the vehicle and whether the vehicle will tow trailers.

 Licences can be for three, six or 12 months.
-The licence fee is apportioned depending upon the period for which a licence is granted or renewed.
+The registration fee is apportioned depending upon the period for which a licence is granted or renewed.

-The revenue from motor vehicle licence fees is hypothecated to the Main Roads Trust Fund, which is used for road expenditure purposes.
+The revenue from motor vehicle registrations is hypothecated to the Main Roads Trust Fund, which is used for road expenditure purposes.